-Cor Avenue: Coe Avenue, a two-lane arterial, currently provides access to Fort Ord areas south of the golf courses from North-South Road.
-It starts at North-South Road and ends immediately west of State Highway 1.
-Currently, there is no direct connection between Co- Avenue and the freeway, but State Highway 1 can be accessed from Coe Avenue via Monterey Avenue.
+Coe Avenue: Coe Avenue, a two-lane arterial, currently provides access to Fort Ord areas south of the golf courses from General Jim Moore Boulevard.
+It starts at General Jim Moore Boulevard and ends immediately west of State Highway 1.
+Currently, there is no direct connection between Coe Avenue and the freeway, but State Highway 1 can be accessed from Coe Avenue via Monterey Avenue.

-North-South Road: This facility is the major north-south roadway through the southern part of the former Fort Ord.
+General Jim Moore Boulevard: This facility is the major north-south roadway through the southern part of the former Fort Ord.
 It begins north of State Highway 218 and follows the western edge of the former Fort Ord at the Seaside city limits.
-There is a gate at Broadway, which would provide access to Seaside if it were opened.
-Farther north, North-South Road intersects Coe Avenue, and continues to an intersection with Light Fighter Drive, which provides access to the Main Gate.
-North-South Road ends at 3rd Street, where it becomes 4th Avenue in central Fort Ord.
+There is a gate at Broadway, which currently provides access to Seaside.
+Farther north, General Jim Moore Boulevard intersects Coe Avenue, and continues to an intersection with Light Fighter Drive, which provides access to the Main Gate.
+General Jim Moore Boulevard ends at 3rd Street, where it becomes 4th Avenue in central Fort Ord.
 It is currently a two- to four-lane facility.
 The roadway has the potential to operate as parallel facility to State Highway 1 providing a link from the Marina area to areas south of Seaside.

-Eucalyptus Road: This facility begins at the intersection of Coe Avenue and North-South Road just north of Seaside.
+Eucalyptus Road: This facility begins at the intersection of Coe Avenue and General Jim Moore Boulevard just north of Seaside.
 It is aligned to the northeast, and the pavement ends at Barclay Canyon Road.
 While Eucalyptus Road does not currently provide any connections, future improvements in the eastern part of the former Fort Ord may make this an important element in the roadway system.